-Papers must be uploaded via Canvas, as one compiled pdf on the given due date by 11:59pm.
-Papers submitted as hardcopies or by email will not be accepted.
+Paper must be uploaded via Canvas, as one compiled and reduced pdf on the given due date by 12.00noon.
+Papers submitted by email will not be accepted.
 Papers are to be typed, double-spaced, 10 point font with no more than one inch margins on the top, bottom and sides.

-OPTION FOR ASSIGNMENT 3
+OPTION FOR PAPER

 You have a choice of either a 4-5 page written paper or an optional creative project.
-This is best done as a team of students.
-The design essentially is a three dimensional work that has a bonus feature in that it also performs a function.
-In addition to the construction, you will need to write up (1-2 pages) and describe the process from beginning to end, including background research, [why it was originally made], sketches, and photos documenting the steps.
-Finally, your 'historic design' will make its debut during the last class on Thursday 06 June.
+The design will be a two or three dimensional work.
+For the three dimensional project, in addition to the design and construction, you will need to write up (1-2 pages) and describe the process from beginning to end, including background research, [why it was originally made], sketches, and photos documenting the steps of construction.
+The two dimensional assignment will be an homage to an individual, or historical period, documented through images and text but designed in a style and format of your choosing.